nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 ### Benchmark commands

+**Nano PoW Benchmarking tool**

+The [Nano PoW Benchmark](https://github.com/koczadly/nano-pow-benchmark) tool is the preferred approach for benchmarking OpenCL-enabled hardware such as GPUs.

+Note that the system must have Java 8 (or above) installed, and that only OpenCL devices are supported by this tool.
+For testing unsupported processors such as CPUs, consider using the _Nano Work Server_ listed below.

 **Nano Work Server**

-The [Nano Work Server](https://github.com/nanocurrency/nano-work-server) is the preferred approach for benchmarking and includes an [example](https://github.com/nanocurrency/nano-work-server#benchmarking).
+The [Nano Work Server](https://github.com/nanocurrency/nano-work-server) also offers built-in support for benchmarking, as shown in [this example](https://github.com/nanocurrency/nano-work-server#benchmarking).

 **Node RPC**